What does it take to begin and sustain an operational excellence improvement effort?

 What is the most “critical factor” that makes an improvement initiative successful?

-This is a tough question, because I am torn between two possible answers.
-An improvement initiative will not succeed if leaders fail to allocate time towards the effort.
-Once leaders allocate that time, they must use it effectively.
 That said, organizations often allocate this time on paper (in a strategic plan, job description, or expense budget for example).
 Unfortunately, they fail to require EACH leader to demonstrate how they personally use this time to improve the key processes they are responsible for.
-If I could only change one thing, I would change what I expect from each of my leaders.
-Most people will find a way to reach a goal if leaders clearly state that goal, along with the goal achievement consequences.

 LEARN MORE: How to Measure and Improve Your Leadership Work System